 Founding Teacher, Middle Grades Math Teacher & Program Director

 Kalyan is one of Odyssey’s founding teachers, and he first came to teaching after a series of adventures, including traveling and living in Japan and considering monkhood in Nicaragua.
 When he visited a Long Island alternative elementary school, he was so enraptured by their joy and excitement that his life goals shifted from the monkhood to working in alternative education.
 His passion is to help children discover and honor their inherent brilliant selves and use those gifts to add to a vibrant community.

 Kalyan achieved a B.A. in Political Science from the University of Connecticut and an M.A. in Education from Goddard College in Vermont, where his master’s thesis focused on the design of holistic elementary schools.
 After working as a lead teacher in a school in Fukuoka, Japan, and head teacher as PSOLI in Merrick New York, Kalyan taught at Odyssey for six years before taking a hiatus to explore other career opportunities.
 He rejoined Odyssey Middle School in 2016.

 In Kalyan’s classes students focus on going deeply into subjects and ideas.
 Critical and creative thinking is encouraged and developed.
 Students are given ample opportunity to shine in the areas where they are strong and to be supported and grow in those areas where they need help.
 Key components of Kalyan’s classes include mutual respect, fun, participation, and dialogue.
 He encourages students to follow through with their visions, develop their own voice, and encounter the diversity of humanity.

-Middle School Science and Homeroom Teacher
+5-8 Science & 7-8 Homeroom Teacher